roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 ![Dunning-Kruger]({{ site.url }}/assets/dunning_kruger.png)

-This _second-order incompetence_, where we naturally fail to recognize our own ineptitude, is a barrier to progression (to my mind, arrogance exacerbates this phenomenon).
+This _second-order incompetence_, where we naturally fail to recognize our own ineptitude, is a real barrier to progression.
+To my mind, arrogance exacerbates this phenomenon.

 Other factors that inhibit progression are more environmental in nature.
 In terms of the software development industry today, Andy Hunt draws a fascinating parallel with the crisis faced by the nursing industry in the 1980s, the focus of the aforementioned study by Dr Benner.
 She observed the following: